Brian-Miracle/Brian-and-Miracle/README.md

 Our Projects
 Simple Calculator
 Check out our simple calculator built with HTML.
 It's a great example of our front-end development skills and our ability to create user-friendly interfaces.
-[Add any other projects you've worked on or plan to work on]